-Gutiérrez & Macdonald (2003) modelled APKD and CI insurance using studies of APKD that either predated the discoveries of, or did not distinguish between, the APKD1 and APKD2 genes.
-For brevity we refer to these as the 'aggregate experiences'.
-Churchill et al. (1984) gave a Kaplan-Meier estimate in respect of onset of ESRD or earlier death by uraemia (blood poisoning due to the failure of the kidneys to clear toxins); unusually they published details of the underlying events and exposures.
-The United States Renal Disease Survey (USRDS; USRDS, 1999) also supplied numbers of new cases of ESRD caused by APKD that were used in conjunction with US population data.
-Figure 4 shows the fitted survival functions based on all three studies, and also those based on the two aggregate experiences.
+Gutiérrez and Macdonald (2003) modeled APKD and CI insurance using studies of APKD that either predated the discoveries of, or did not distinguish between, the APKD1 and APKD2 genes.
+For brevity we refer to these as the "aggregate experiences."
+Churchill et al. (1984) gave a Kaplan-Meier estimate in respect of onset of ESRD or earlier death by uremia (blood poisoning due to the failure of the kidneys to clear toxins).
+The United States Renal Disease Survey (USRDS; USRDS 1999) also supplied numbers of new cases of ESRD caused by APKD that were used in conjunction with U.S. population data.
+Figure 4 shows the fitted survival functions based on all three studies, as well as those based on the two aggregate experiences.

-First, comparing the three studies described in Sections 2.2 to 2.4:
+First, comparing the three studies described in Sections 2.2-2.4:

-- (a) The fitted functions seem very good for APKD1, and reasonable for APKD2 for which there are many fewer observations.
-The study by Hateboer et al. (1999) had the largest sample of APKD2 mutation carriers, and the fit there is very good. - (b) There is good agreement among the three studies at about age 60, but for both APKD1 and APKD2 there are marked differences at around age 40.
-This may be due to the different study protocols.
+a.
+The fitted functions seem very good for APKD1, and reasonable for APKD2, for which there are many fewer observations.
+The study by Hateboer et al. (1999) had the largest sample of APKD2 mutation carriers, and the fit there is very good.

+b.
+There is good agreement among the three studies at about age 60, but for both APKD1 and APKD2 there are marked differences at around age 40.
+This may be because of the different study protocols.

-In view of the very small samples of APKD2 subjects in Johnson & Gabow (1997) and Ravine et al. (1992), the estimates will be unreliable at older ages and possibly before age 60 as well; for that reason we will treat Hateboer et al. (1999) as the most reliable study of APKD2.
+In view of the very small samples of APKD2 subjects in Johnson and Gabow (1997) and Ravine et al. (1992), the estimates will be unreliable at older ages and possibly before age 60 as well; for that reason we will treat Hateboer et al. (1999) as the most reliable study of APKD2.
 Next, comparing the three studies with the aggregate experiences: